-‘Love Island’ Model Arabella Chi Sits With Her Legs Spread Apart In Cotton Lingerie
+'Love Island' Model Arabella Chi Looks Flawless In Cotton Lingerie

-Social media star Arabella Chi stunned her 608,000 Instagram followers after posting a double picture update where she sat with her legs apart while decked out in a revealing undergarment set.
+Social media star Arabella Chi stunned her 608,000 Instagram followers after posting a double-picture update where she sat while decked out in a revealing undergarment set.

-The ensemble consisted of a bralette and panties in a pretty light beige color that highlighted the Australian model’s sun-kissed skin.
-The top featured a triangle cup silhouette with spaghetti straps and a plunging v-neckline that exposed the model’s collarbone and décolletage.
-A thick elastic band wrapped under her bust with the brand of the lingerie set, Lounge, printed in large white letters.
+The ensemble consisted of a bralette and panties in a pretty light beige color that highlighted the Australian model's sun-kissed skin.
+The bra featured a triangle cup silhouette with thin straps and a plunging v-neckline that exposed the model's collarbone and décolletage.
+A thick elastic band wrapped under her bust with the brand of the lingerie, Lounge, printed in large white letters.

-Showcasing her toned midriff, Arabella completed the set with a matching pair of undies.
-The garment was a high-rise silhouette, with the same thick elastic band as the bralette.
-The band rested just below her waist in a style that accentuated her hourglass figure.
+Showcasing her toned midriff, Arabella completed the set with a matching pair of panties.
+The garment was a high-rise cut, with the same thick elastic band as the bralette.
+The waistband rested just below her navel in a style that accentuated her hourglass figure.

-The bralette and undies were both made from a cozy cotton of material that added to the casual but sensual vibe of the shots.

 Last but not least, the influencer sported two gold stacked necklaces, a couple of rings, and a chic pink manicure.
 She styled her dark blond hair into a trendy center part and beachy waves that cascaded down to her shoulders.

-The setting for the photo was a bedroom, and Arabella perched on the edge of a bed covered with white duvet covers and a dark brown headboard.
+The setting for the photo was a bedroom, and Arabella perched on the edge of a bed featuring white duvet covers and a dark brown headboard.

 Arabella posted two pictures in total.
-In the first, she opened her legs slightly as she looked out over her shoulder to a spot off frame with a distracted expression.
+In the first, she sat with her legs open as she looked to a spot off-frame, with a distracted expression on her face.
 In the second, she faced the camera directly while giving followers a smoldering look.

 Fans went wild over the double-picture update and awarded the post over 15,000 likes and a number of glowing comments.